Primer81/MusicEditor-OOD/README.txt

 - Interface for music editor models
 - Supports adding and removing notes to the music, as well as getting the state of the music
 - Music is represented as a List<Note>
+- NEW: contains various setter methods so that the controller can update the view

 CHANGELOG: